Consumer Medicine Information

 swelling of the face, lips, tongue or other parts of the body

 rash, itching or hives on the skin

-If you are allergic to aspirin or NSAID medicines and take this medicine, these symptoms may be severe.
+If you are allergic to aspirin, NSAIDs or COX-2 inhibitors and take this medicine, these symptoms may be severe.

 Do not take Arthrotec 50 if you have or have had any of the following medical conditions:

 a peptic ulcer i.e. stomach or duodenal ulcer